Benchmarking Low-Shot Robustness to Natural Distribution Shifts: Results

 \textbf{Camelyon.} We show the results of this experiment in Fig.~\ref{fig:ir_cmlyn}.
 Note that for Camelyon, the quality of curve $\beta(x)$ fit with the ID and OOD accuracies of \textit{standard} models is relatively low compared to other datasets as shown in table \ref{tab:quality}, in which case relative robustness should be prioritized since it doesn't rely on the quality of the fit.
 While interventions improve relative robustness in the full-shot regime with MSN, they fail to do so in the \textit{moderate} low-shot regime.
 Similarly, interventions improve robustness in the full-shot regime with CLIP, but LP-FT fails to be relatively robust in the \textit{moderate} low-shot regime whereas Model Soups fails to be relatively robust in both the \textit{extreme} and \textit{moderate} low-shot regimes.
 Only WiSE-FT ($\alpha = 1$) with CLIP improves robustness in all data regimes.
 CLIP's zero-shot performance is near random as shown in table \ref{tab:data_vs_strat}.

 We show the effective and relative robustness of the interventions in the full-shot regimes in table \ref{tab:ir_full_low}.
-To complement our findings, we also highlight the interventions which significantly\footnote{We use the standard deviation of residuals obtained after fitting $\beta(x)$ to determine significance, and provide more details in appendix, Sec.~\ref{sec:appx_significance}.} improve robustness across both the full-shot regime and majority of low-shot regimes for each dataset.
+To complement our findings, we also highlight the interventions which significantly\footnote{We use the standard deviation of residuals obtained after fitting $\beta(x)$ to determine significance, and provide more details in appendix, Sec. \ref{sec:appx_significance}.} improve robustness across both the full-shot regime and majority of low-shot regimes for each dataset.
 We see that (1) most interventions significantly improve robustness on ImageNet but not on other datasets and (2) no intervention significantly improves robustness across datasets and data regimes, except WiSE-FT with CLIP.

+We also measure the statistical significance of our results by obtaining the mean and standard deviation across $2$ different runs and show them in table \ref{tab:appx_perf_var} of appendix.
+We observe that the best performing interventions such as WiSE-FT with CLIP also exhibit small (within $2$ pp) variance.

 \textbf{Limitations.} We note that there are limitations to our study.
-First, we were unable to observe the effects of in-domain SSL pre-training on datasets other than ImageNet.
-As noted by \cite{ericsson2021well}, the complex and resource-intensive training procedures render it beyond the scope of our study.
+First, we were unable to theoretically analyze our results due to the vast and empirical nature of our study.
+Recent works \cite{park2022vision, park2023selfsupervised} demonstrate the data specificity of ViTs and the global semantic invariance of SSL approaches such as DINO, which can be helpful for this purpose.
+Second, we were unable to observe the effects of in-domain SSL pre-training on datasets other than ImageNet.
 Recent work \cite{assran2022hidden} has also shown that the current objectives of self-supervised methods such as MSN and DINO might not be suitable for class-imbalanced datasets (e.g.~iWildCam).
-Second, while we incorporate different kinds of augmentations and loss functions as a part of interventions such as Model Soups, singly analyzing their effect on robustness in low-shot regimes remains an avenue for future work.
+Third, while we incorporate different kinds of augmentations and loss functions as a part of interventions such as Model Soups, singly analyzing their effect on robustness in low-shot regimes remains an avenue for future work.